How to Define Your AI Agency Target Market: The ICP Deep Dive That Changes Everything

 Method 1: Mine Your Best Clients

 Your two or three best current clients — the ones with the highest LTV, lowest friction, and most referrals — are a more accurate picture of your ICP than any persona you could construct from scratch.
 Interview them.
 Ask: why did you hire us?
 What were you frustrated with before?
 How do you describe what we do to others?
 What would make you refer us?
-Their answers will surface patterns you didn't know existed.
+Their answers will surface patterns you did not know existed.

 Method 2: LinkedIn Search Intelligence

 LinkedIn's search filters let you explore the universe of your potential ICP with remarkable precision.
 Use Boolean search to find people matching your target title and industry.
-Look at what content they're engaging with, what they post about, what pain points come up repeatedly in their comments.
+Look at what content they are engaging with, what they post about, what pain points come up repeatedly in their comments.
 This is market research that would have cost thousands of dollars a decade ago, now available for free in 30 minutes.

 Method 3: Lost Deal Analysis